|Directions, Parking, and Accommodations|

 - What materials must be received before the application is considered complete and can be evaluated?

-For a preliminary evaluation, the application and unofficial GMAT or GRE scores are required.
-However, applicants cannot be admitted until all application documents are received, including the application, official GMAT or GRE scores, academic transcripts, essays, letters of recommendation, and official TOEFL scores (if applicable).
+Completed applications include the application, official GMAT or GRE scores, academic transcripts, essay, letters of recommendation, and official TOEFL scores (if applicable).

-There are two required essays and one optional essay.
+There is one required essay and one optional essay.

 |Describe how your experiences, both professional and personal, have led you to the decision to pursue an MBA at Georgia Tech.
 Discuss your short- and long-term career goals and how Georgia Tech is best suited to help you achieve your goals.

 |2.
 Optional Essay

 |The Admissions Committee believes that the required essay addresses issues that help us learn about you and understand your candidacy for the MBA program; however, you may provide us with any additional information pertinent to your admission that has not been previously covered in the rest of the application.
 Feel free to discuss any unique aspects of your candidacy or any perceived weaknesses.

 Please note that there is a 4,000-character maximum (including spaces) for each essay, so please be sure to keep that in mind should you choose to work on the essays in advance.